Teach the Vote's Week in Review: Jan. 20, 2017

 Earlier this week, Texas Senate and House leaders shared details on their respective plans for writing the state budget to cover the next two years.
 ATPE Lobbyist Monty Exter shared highlights of the two proposals in a blog post earlier this week.
 The Senate Finance Committee, chaired once again by Sen. Jane Nelson (R - Flower Mound), will commence hearings on its budget bill, Senate Bill (SB) 1, next week.
 The committee is slated to begin taking testimony Tuesday on Article III, the portion of the budget that covers public education, and ATPE's Exter will be there to share our input.
 Watch for more coverage of the budget hearings next week on Teach the Vote.
 The House budget proposal calls for spending a bit more money on public education than the Senate's version, and leaders on the House side have even expressed interest in looking to the state's Economic Stabilization ("Rainy Day") Fund for additional resources this session.
 The House plan includes contingency language that would authorize an extra $1.5 billion for public education if the 85th Legislature passes a school finance bill that reduces recapture and improves equity.
 As ATPE Lobbyist Mark Wiggins writes for our blog today, increasing the state's share of education funding is the key to lowering property tax burdens at the local level, and that is expected to be a prominent talking point during Tuesday's budget hearing.

+The first major private school voucher legislation was filed this week.
 Senate Bill (SB) 542 by Sen. Paul Bettencourt, and its companion House Bill (HB) 1184 by Rep. Dwayne Bohac, are a rehash of the tax credit scholarship legislation filed last session by Bettencourt, Bohac, and others.
 The tax credits for funding scholarships to be used at private schools are one of several varieties of private school voucher that Lt.
 Gov. Dan Patrick and like-minded senators have been pushing for multiple sessions.
 While a related voucher bill did pass the Senate in 2015 with significant assistance from the lieutenant governor, Bettencourt and others pushing for privatization found little appetite for vouchers in the House.
 ATPE circulated this letter to lawmakers in 2015 opposing similar, though not identical, tax credit voucher bills in the 84th session.
 ATPE continues to oppose this and all forms of voucher legislation during the 85th legislative session and urges lawmakers in both chambers to do the same this year.
 For a preview of what is likely to the session's other primary voucher vehicle, Education Savings Accounts, check out ATPE Lobbyist Monty Exter's recent blog post, ESAs: A Bad Deal for Students in Need.
 Related: The anti-voucher Coalition for Public Schools, of which ATPE is a member, will hold a legislative briefing and press conference on Monday, Jan.
 23. A pro-voucher rally sponsored by Texans for Education Opportunity, Aspire Texas, and other groups is happening Tuesday at the capitol in connection with National School Choice Week.

 Sen. Larry Taylor Lt.
 Gov. Dan Patrick announced his Senate committee assignments for the 85th Legislature this week.
 There were few changes from last session in terms of committee leadership, with Sen. Larry Taylor (R-Friendswood) continuing to oversee the Senate Education Committee and Sen. Jane Nelson (R-Flower Mound) again chairing the Senate Finance Committee that will write the state's budget.
 Sen. Joan Huffman (R-Houston) stays on as chair of the Senate State Affairs Committee, where her bill to take away educators' right to payroll deduction for their association dues is expected to be heard.
 Sen. Lois Kolkhorst (R-Brenham) will no longer serve on the Senate Education Committee, having been tapped instead to chair the Senate Committee on Administration.
 She is one of three senators from last session's education committee roster being replaced; also gone are Sens.
 Sylvia Garcia (D-Houston) and Jose Rodriguez (D-El Paso).
 The new senators joining the education committee this year are Bob Hall (R-Edgewood), Brian Hughes (R-Mineola), and Carlos Uresti (D-San Antonio).
 These appointments reflect the lieutenant governor's decision to change the Republican-Democratic split on the committee from 7-4 back in 2015 to its new party breakdown of 8-3.
 Patrick also stacked the committee with several supporters of privatization, hoping to clear a path for his priority voucher legislation to move quickly through the Senate.
 For more on the Senate committee announcement and a link to the full roster, check out this week's blog post from ATPE Lobbyist Kate Kuhlmann.
 House committee assignments have not yet been released.